martinschilliger/Kamerasau/README.md

 # Install

-SSH into your RaspberryPi, make shure git is installed and git pull in pi home directory:
+SSH into your RaspberryPi with Raspbian Lite, make shure git, ffmpeg and the camera module is installed and git pull in pi home directory:

 ```console
 pi@kamerasau1:~ $ git clone git@github.com:martinschilliger/Kamerasau.git